 Why do I stay as a subsistence farmer:

-At my present age of 75 one must wonder why I continue to press oils and mill flour while growing the crops that provide our customers with the oils and flour.
-Even though I have done many things in life such as owning real estate in Toronto, built harpsichords, owned a magazine, wrote the software of our mail order business Continuo, owned a business that built sailplanes and tested flew airplanes: BUT farming takes a lot more skills and experience to do.
+At my present age of 75 in 2023 one must wonder why I continue to press oils and mill flour while growing the crops that provide our customers with the oils and flour.
+Even though I have done many things in life such as owning real estate in Toronto, built harpsichords, owned a magazine, wrote the software of our mail order business Continuo, owned a business that built sailplanes as well as tested and flew airplanes: BUT farming takes a lot more skills and experience to do and certainly is a lot more enjoyable even with the frustrations of unstable weather.
+I am like many others in subsistence farming in Africa, Russia, Iran, and all countries of the world.
+It is a noble undertaking and not be looked down upon.
+We basically provide our own food, water, shelter, heat and all else needed to survive but sell what we cannot use and luckily I have worked hard to have some machinery and own a farm.
+If you think carefully about the future of living as a human being then this is the way to be.
+Eat what you grow and sell what is extra. |

 It is not an easy life with the many requirements of growing the crops, feeding the horses and chickens fed every day as well as seeding, harvesting, cleaning and storing the seeds we grow for flour and oils.

 Last night I entered into the pages of you-tube to see what other farmers do.
-I must admit it was a little discouraging seeing the modern tractors and implements now being used to grow our food while sitting eating lunch in a tractor that automatically steers itself while cultivating beans or cutting beans getting them ready for harvest.
+I must admit it was a little discouraging yet frightening seeing the modern tractors and implements that consume massive amounts of fossil fuels now being used to grow food and all the while sitting eating lunch in a tractor that automatically steers itself while cultivating beans or cutting beans getting them ready for harvest.
 Affording just the cultivator would bankrupt us, and the tractor would probably cost more than our farm.
 I also watched a video on the profitability of modern farming having three generations of farmers and concluded that the average loss of $200,000 per year was basically supported by loans on the increasing values of the farm land.
-So farming for many is a tremendous financial risk.
+So farming for many is a tremendous financial risk and not something I think has a future especially when one is not improving the soil health. |

 If I were to do a little critical thinking it does occur to me that humanity will be short of energy in the very near future.
-Nothing points to an increase in any energy source nor business enterprise that does not directly harm the environment.
+Nothing points to an increase in any inexpensive energy source nor business enterprise that does not directly harm the environment.
 Knowing that our worlds appetite for fossil fuels continues to grow despite the governments intention of reducing fossil fuels is disturbing and for some reason humans do not seem to understand that fossil fuels will only increase in costs and continue polluting the earth.
 We are unable to be fossil free on our farm despite out self sufficiency but we are working on it because there will be no other choice before long.

 One of the things about our way of farming that is so difficult to understand is that you work all of the time.
 This concept for modern ears may sound harsh because we have grown up with the idea the we get the weekend off and we go for holidays to the warm south each year or skiing out in BC during the winter.
 When you farm and provide your own food this is your enjoyment.
 I enjoy it immensely and look forward to all the seasons and tremendous variety of different skills I need to live this life.
 To farm like we do needs a tremendous amount of life skills from getting our food from the garden preserving it, growing crops of sunflowers, oats ,camelina and pastures for the horses.
 Knowing when to plant seeds, knowing when to harvest and knowing how to preserve the seeds for things like sunflower oil or spelt flour.
 Knowing how to mill flour and press oils are skills not easily acquired from the internet.
 What is most important is having many years of experience in all facets of farm life and through all seasons.
+And I must not forget the wonderful mulberries and raspberries that grow wild here along with our various berries and fruit trees we have.
+It is a lot of work picking and preserving everything for the winter.

 The most important aspect of farming is knowing your soils which vary greatly from one place to another.
 Our sandy soil has many advantages one being that we can plant early in the spring.
 One disadvantage is that the soil will not hold water well but we are changing that by adding as much carbon as possible and leaving a lot of residue for the microbes.

 I do make a point of visiting other farmers who do similar type farming and yes many of us share the lack of funds generated by farming, have difficulty of using the internet, the constant hard work and meeting impossible government regulations but what we do enjoy is the good food and healthy lifestyle.
 Knowing that we are self sufficient, have firewood, fresh food grown organically which is our backup to the impending energy crisis is a wonderful thought.
 Its the skills and experience that are key to this lifestyle.
+It is just the fact that growing older makes it harder is sometimes discouraging but I keep going! |

-Mat and Dorothee in the sunflower field grown in crimped rye.
+Mat and Dorothee in the sunflower field grown in crimped rye. |

 mat